 Carol Coley McDonald, Assistant Commissioner for Policy and Legislation

 Carol McDonald serves as the department's liaison to the Tennessee General Assembly and directs policy and program development in areas ranging from food safety, pesticides and consumer protection to forestry and agricultural development.
 She also supervises the Agricultural Crime Unit, which provides a range of security and investigative services to aid rural communities.
 Prior to joining the department in 2011, she served as an Extension agent in Smith County, coordinating 4-H activities.
 She has also worked in education and has extensive experience in agribusiness.

 Corinne Gould oversees internal and external communications and provides administrative support for media relations, policy development and all agency programs.
 Gould has more than 10 years of experience as a television news producer in the broadcast industry and was recognized with a regional Emmy award and a national Emmy award nomination.
 She previously served the department as director of communications.

-Keith Harrison, Asst.
-Commissioner, Consumer and Industry Services
+Keith Harrison, Assistant Commissioner for Consumer and Industry Services

 (615) 837-5152 | firstname.lastname@example.org